artsy/artsy-backbone-mixins/README.md

 ## Contributing

 Please fork the project and submit a pull request with tests.
-Install node modules `npm install` and run tests with `make test`.
+Install node modules `npm install` and run tests with `npm test`.

 ## License